mcdonc/djangocon2012-pyramid-talk/presentation.rst

 - Pyramid doesn't use or require the use of any globals.
-Convenience decorators don't actually change the definition of a function, class, or method; they're picked up by a "scan", which registers a mutated version of the function/class/method in an application-local registry.
+Convenience decorators don't actually change the definition of a function, class, or method; they're just markers that can be picked up by a "scan".

+- A scan registers a mutated version of the function/class/method in an application-local registry.
 If it's not scanned, it's not registered.

-- Can be configured entirely imperatively within the scope of an ``if __name__ == '__main__':`` block if so desired.
+- Can be configured entirely imperatively within the scope of an ``if __name__ == '__main__':`` block if so desired (no decorators required).

 Pluggable Apps / Reusable Apps
 ------------------------------